 Lent has begun.
 That also means that a new 40 Days for Life campaign has launched – in this case, the biggest campaign in its history!
 For 40 days, pro-life activists in 354 communities in the United States and 24 other countries will keep a prayer vigil outside their local abortion facilities, in rain, sunshine, snow, sleet and hail.
-(Click here to find your local prayer vigil)
+(Find your local prayer vigil here.)

 The Incredible Results of 40 Days for Life

 HLI is a huge supporter of 40 Days for Life, for all sorts of reasons.
 One of these reasons is that 40 Days for Life provides a straight-forward, but amazingly powerful way for ordinary pro-lifers who want to do more to get more intimately involved in the fight for life.